scale-lab/ARBench/ar-apps/augmented_image/README.md

 ## Configuring the default image

-The default image can be changed by going into /augmented_image/app/src/main/assets and replacing `default.png` with your peferred image.
+The default image can be changed by going into /augmented_image/app/src/main/assets and replacing `default.png` with your preferred image.